Other Structures Coverage Explained: What Coverage B Protects

 2. Contact your insurance company Report the claim as soon as possible.
 Most insurers have 24/7 claims hotlines or online portals.
 Be ready to describe the structure, the cause of damage, and the estimated extent of loss.

 3. Meet with a claims adjuster Your insurer will send a claims adjuster to inspect the damaged structure and assess the repair or replacement cost.
-The adjuster will verify whether the damage was caused by a covered peril.
+The adjuster verifies whether the damage was caused by a covered peril.
+Note that average claim cycle times reached 32.4 days in 2025 (the longest since 2008), so patience is important.

 5. Make repairs or rebuild Use your settlement funds to restore the structure.
 Keep all receipts, as your insurer may require documentation.